Genericity on curves and applications: pseudo-integrable billiards, Eaton lenses and gap distributions: Proof of the Birkhoff genericity along curves

 has Lebesgue measure zero.
-Since this set is closed, there exist at most countably many open intervals $\{I_k\}$ such that: \begin{itemize} \item elements of $\{I_k\}$ are pairwise disjoint; \item $\bigcup I_k$ has full measure in $[0,1]$; \item for any $s\in I_k$ we have $\varphi(s)\neq js/n+i/n$ if $|j/n|\le M_1$. \end{itemize} Note that each $I_k$ is a countable union of closed intervals.
-So it suffices to show that Proposition \ref{prop;work} holds for every closed interval $I$ contained in some $I_k$. \end{rem}
+Since this set is closed, there exist at most countably many open intervals $\{I_k\}$ such that: \begin{itemize} \item elements of $\{I_k\}$ are pairwise disjoint; \item $\bigcup I_k$ has full measure in $[0,1]$; \item for any $s\in I_k$ and any $i, j\in \Z$ we have $\varphi(s)\neq js/n+i/n$ if $|j/n|\le M_1$. \end{itemize} Since each interval $I_k$ is a countable union of closed intervals, it suffices to show the condition $\mu(X[n])=0$ holds for every closed interval $I$ contained in some $I_k$.
+For every such closed interval $I\subset I_k$ the condition (\ref{eq;sigma}) obviously holds. \end{rem}

 Let $K$ be a measurable subset of $X$, $T>0$ and $s\in [0,1]$.
 The proportion of the trajectory $\{a_tu_\varphi(s)\Gamma:0\le t\le T\}$ in $K$ is expressed by the function $\mathcal A _K^{T}:[0, 1]\to [0, 1]$ defined by